Bill Cunningham's Favorite Street Corner Was Named In His Honor

-If you wanted to spot the late, great Bill Cunningham at work, there was one particular cross street in Midtown Manhattan, New York, worth loitering at: 57th Street and Fifth Avenue.
-Following the legendary photographer's passing in late June, many shared anecdotes of their personal encounters with Cunningham on said corner.
+If you wanted to spot the late, great Bill Cunningham at work, there was one particular cross street in Midtown Manhattan worth loitering at: 57th Street and Fifth Avenue.
+Following the legendary photographer's passing in late June, many shared anecdotes of their personal (and always story-worthy) encounters with Cunningham on said corner.
 Over 6,000 individuals signed a Change.org petition to rename it after him.
-Now, New York City is doing its part to honour Cunningham and his work, albeit briefly: For a week, the northeast corner of the famed intersection is being dubbed "Bill Cunningham Corner," the New York Times reports.
+Now, New York City is doing its part to honor Cunningham and his work, albeit briefly: For a week, the northeast corner of the famed intersection is being dubbed "Bill Cunningham Corner," the New York Times reports.

 Also in attendance were John Kurdewan, Cunningham's longtime assistant (and the man behind the popular @workforbillc Instagram account); Harold Koda, former curator of the Met's Costume Institute; Nick Nicholson, who started the popular Change.org petition; and many of Cunningham's colleagues from the New York Times.